Preventing Relapse

 - Denial and believing help isn't necessary

-- Assuming treatment won’t work, either because of their flaws or flawed programs
+- Assuming treatment won’t work because of personal flaws or disbelief in programs

-- Giving in to negative feelings and self-talk
+- Giving in to negative emotions and self-talk

 What's Next?